Skip to main content

 • Flexibility to access class sessions remotely and to submit assignments, projects, and tests online

 Online hybrid courses are taught live online, meaning synchronous (real-time) interaction with your professors and fellow students in an online environment.
-Descriptions of the course delivery formats JCCC offers are available on the Course Delivery Methods webpage.
+Professors typically use ZOOM® for class meetings and you are required to fully participate in these live online class meetings by being on camera and on microphone.

 Frequently Asked Questions